jawadcode/learnopengl/README.md

 # learnopengl

-Me following along with LearnOpenGL but with a few added abstractions and niceties
+Following along with LearnOpenGL but with a few added abstractions and niceties

 # Build dependencies:
 * Meson